The benefit is two-sided. One one hand, the questionnaires are about me receiving feedback to improve not only my teaching but my business.

-A few months ago I finished the book Getting Things Done: The Art of Stress-Free Productivityby David Allen.
-Ever since I have been working hard to streamline the way I work.
+Ever since reading the book Getting Things Done: The Art of Stress-Free Productivityby David Allen, Ever since I have been working hard to streamline the way I work.
 Some of the topics he covers include cleaning up the space you work in, setting up the right tools, corralling your “stuff”, and keeping things fresh and functional.

 One of the first things I did was purchase a label maker.
-After several months of using it, I wonder how I’ve gotten by as a supposedly “organized” person without one my whole life.
+After several months of using it, I wondered how I’ve gotten by as a supposedly “organized” person without a label maker my whole life.
 I’ve been label-making like crazy!

 (In case you’re wondering, I used the app “Blur it” to blur out the last names in this photo.)
 Continue reading